cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

 ##  ![](favicon.png) link.surfaceSpot - Surface Spotting Module Bindings

-The Surface Spotting Module may link th the Surface Fire Module by setting link.surfaceSpot to 'linkedToSurfaceFire' to obtain:
+The Surface Spotting Module may link to the Surface Fire Module by setting **link.surfaceSpot** to 'linkedToSurfaceFire' to obtain its required input:
   - surface fireline intensity (or flame length)

 <table border>